 Switch (enable) set spantree uplinkfast disable

-The command to verify UplinkFast status on a SET based switch
+The command to verify UplinkFast status on a SET based switch is:

 Switch (enable) show spantree